Wills

 • how all these elements relate so as to form an orderly plan for the disposition of your property.

-3. The testator must intend to create a writing that outlines how his property he wants his property distributed after he dies.
+3. The testator must have testamentary intent.
+They must intend to create a writing that outlines how his property he wants his property distributed after he dies.

 • A holographic Will is a handwritten Will.
 To be valid, you must write the Will completely in your own handwriting and sign it.
 A testator can write a holographic will on anything, including stationery or even on a bedroom wall.
 It is not necessary for witnesses to sign a holographic will.